-There is no other word to describe Chinese e-commerce than: booming.
+There is no other word to describe Chinese e-commerce than booming.
 The share of Chinese online business is 7.9% a lot more than the American online business that is only 5.7%.
-There are 400 million of Chinese online shoppers and they are capable to generate 35 billion yuan worth of transactions in 24 hours in 2013, on the 11th of November the online shopping festival in China.
-Most of these transactions went to the Alibaba Group websites: Tmall (B2C) and Taobao (C2C), the group indeed holds over a 80% share on the Chinese e-commerce market.
-The founder of the Alibaba group, Jack Ma even said last year that e-commerce has become a lifestyle in China.
+There are 400 million Chinese online shoppers and they are capable to generate 35 billion yuan worth of transactions in 24 hours in 2013, on the 11th of November the online shopping festival in China.
+Most of these transactions went to the Alibaba Group websites: Tmall (B2C) and Taobao (C2C), the group indeed holds over an 80% share of the Chinese e-commerce market.
+The founder of the Alibaba Group, Jack Ma even said last year that e-commerce has become a lifestyle in China.

-Here is how the company found an answer the growing demand of genuine foreign goods by Chinese online shoppers:
+Here is how the company found an answer to the growing demand for genuine foreign goods by Chinese online shoppers:

 Chinese e-commerce market without legal red tape